 After setting the scale, use the straight-line tool to trace the diameter of a nanoparticle.
 Then click Analyze | Measure or click Ctrl+M keys.

 Look for a results pop-up window to appear with different information about the measurement.
-Confirm that the “Length” column is present, as it will provide the diameter of the nanoparticles with the units specified during step 6.3.
+Confirm that the Length column is present, as it will provide the diameter of the nanoparticles with the units specified during step 6.3.

 Repeat step 6.4 until all the nanoparticles in the image are sized.
 To move to the next image, either click File | Open Next, or Ctrl+Shift+O keys.